opturtio/2DPathFinder/Doc/implementation_document.md

 - The Jump method working without recursion could solve this.
 - Splitting MainWindow.xaml.cs into smaller classes
-- Add the ability to view and select maps
+- Add an ability to view and select maps
 - Information panel displaying map name and size

 ## Use of Large Language Models